Prowindy/vllm-router/README.md

     --prometheus-port 9000
 ```

-### Retries and Circuit Breakers
+### 🔄 Retries and Circuit Breakers

+#### Retry Configuration
-- Retries (regular router) are enabled by default with exponential backoff and jitter.
-You can tune them via CLI:
+Retries are enabled by default with exponential backoff and jitter:

 ```bash
 python -m vllm_router.launch_router \